 - Moot Hall -- An exceptional upstairs room in Soulton Court, with exposed rafters and original beams.

-- Have your ceremony outside -- the Elizabethan walled garden is licenced for weddings.
-If you wish to have an outside ceremony, then this is the only instance in which you will need to hire chairs here at Soulton.
+- Have your ceremony outside -- the Elizabethan walled garden is licensed for weddings.
+If you wish to have an outside ceremony, this is the only instance in which you will need to hire chairs here at Soulton.

 Soulton Court can accommodate up to circa 200 for a evening celebrations.